I’ve never met anyone who was hit by a semi-truck and lived to tell about it.

 How could we?

-We often read stores in the Bible of the disciples doing incredible miracles and find ourselves wishing we could do the same.
+We often read stories in the Bible of the disciples doing incredible miracles and find ourselves wishing we could do the same.

 I want to see blind eyes open.
 I wish I could pray for someone and they get up and walk.
 Wouldn’t it be amazing if you could pray for a deaf person and their ears open?
 Wouldn’t it be amazing if you could lead someone to Jesus?